 The issue here is that I found this loophole in less than 5 minutes in a SUB-AUA that performs demographic authentication for the general public.
 I believe that on closer inspection, you can find implementation vulnerabilities in bio metric authentication and AUAs too.

 Hello UIDAI people, I love you all.
 Please don’t file an FIR against me.
 I personally think that the idea of Aadhaar is great, at the same time, I don’t really like how you deal with the security issues.
 Listen to the security community; let them help you.
 So who is here to blame?
-You for creating a database in the first place or the NSDL developers who wrote a bad code or me who is talking about it?
+You for creating a database, the NSDL developers for writing a bad code or me for talking about it?
 We both want the same thing here, which is, our data being safe and secure.

-I also read all the Chapter VII — Offences and Penalties in the Aadhaar Act 2016 before writing this blog and came to the conclusion that I am not breaking any law.
+I also read through the entire Chapter VII — Offences and Penalties in the Aadhaar Act 2016 before writing this blog and came to the conclusion that I am not breaking any law.

 I think this is a serious issue that needs to be looked into.
 I read a lot of your technical documentation and white paper to understand where the vulnerability lies, and I know that you take the security of Aadhaar data seriously.